-The desktop 3D printing revolution isn’t just beneficial for makers and hobbyists; there is a growing market for large format 3D printers aimed at small businesses.
+The desktop 3D printing revolution isn’t just beneficial for makers and hobbyists; there is a growing market for large FDM 3D printers aimed at small businesses.

-That’s because a large format 3D printer is ideal for exploring product development stages with rapid prototyping without investing in a full-scale industrial additive manufacturing solution.
+That’s because a big build volume/ large format 3D printer is ideal for exploring product development stages with rapid prototyping without investing in a full-scale industrial additive manufacturing solution.

 If you’ve had the pleasure of seeing a large format 3D printer in action, then you’re not likely to forget it any time soon.
 They occupy a big footprint, ranging from occupying a benchtop to a towering edifice of metal and plastic.